pascal-fb-martin/houseportal/controlapi.md

 This API gives access to physical world devices, regardless of the communication protocol or hardware interfaces used to access them.
 It provides two main features: report on the current state of devices and offer a way to control this state.

+This API was designed to be as generic as possible.
+The goal is to reuse the same API for different classes of hardware.

+Each device state is represented by a point.
+Every point is identified by a name that should be unique across the network, i.e. two separate service instances should not return the same point name.
+This allows clients to discover which servers offer access to the devices that they are controlling, without having to configure this manually.

-Each device state is represented by a point, which has at least two possible states:
+A point has at least two possible states:

 - off: the device is not active (provides no light, motor is not moving, etc).
 - on: the device is active (provides light, motor is moving, etc.)